 All complaints involving or concerning the payment of compensation shall be initially filed in writing with the Director of Human Resources.
 In such cases, no adjustment shall be retroactive for more than thirty (30) days from the date upon which the complaint was filed or thirty (30) days from the date when an employee may reasonably be expected to have learned of said claimed violation.
 Only grievants which allege that employees are not being compensated in accordance with the rules, regulations, and resolutions of the City Council or in accordance with the understanding contained in any Memorandum Agreement which has resulted from the meeting and conferring process shall be considered as grievances.
-Any other matters of compensation are to be resolved in the meeting and conferring process, shall be deemed withdrawn until the meeting and conferring process is next open for such discussion.
+Any other matters of compensation are to be resolved in the meeting and conferring process and, if not detailed in the memorandum agreement which results from such meeting and conferring process, shall be deemed withdrawn until the meeting and conferring process is next open for such discussion.

-35.4.1 Response Time Limits: The Director of Human Resources or his or her designee shall issue a decision in writing within twenty (20) days from the time he or she received the compensation grievance in writing.
+35.4.1 Response Time Limits

+The Director of Human Resources or his or her designee shall issue a decision in writing within twenty (20) days from the time he or she received the compensation grievance in writing.
 The grievant or the Union may refer the decision to the Third Formal Step (Section 35.2.4 - Third Formal Step) of this Memorandum Agreement) within twenty (20) days of receipt of the written decision.